tableau/VizAlerts/docs/install_guide.md

 Optional: Install Python & Required Modules <a id="install-python-required-modules"></a>
 -----------------------------------

 If you wish to run VizAlerts as a Python script rather than a binary executable, you will need to follow these steps.
 Otherwise, you can skip this section.
+Note that the rest of the documentation assumes that you are running the binary executable, so whenever you see instructions to run vizalerts.exe, know that you'll need to use *python .\vizalerts.py* instead.

 1. On the Windows host you want to run VizAlerts from, download and install Python 2.7.
 This can be done in multiple ways, but we suggest this MSI installer: <https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi>